Top 12 Non-monetary Incentives To Motivate And Retain Your Employees

 65% of employees prefer non-monetary incentives instead of monetary rewards.

 Financial rewards and motivation can help attract talent to your organization.
 This type of motivation is also called Extrinsic motivation because money acts as an external motivator.
 But non-monetary compensation acts as an intrinsic motivator that helps retain employees in the long run.

 There are multiple kinds of non-cash rewards that might work for you and your employees.

 But, before that, it is essential to know about these incentives’ benefits.
 And why you should opt for these instead.

 What are the benefits of non-monetary incentives?

 Various research shows that employees show greater enthusiasm and appreciation towards non-monetary incentives.
-A lunch with a manager, a trip to a hill station, or an extra day off is much more impactful than an extra amount of money, which they won’t even remember what they spent it on.
+A lunch with a manager, a trip to a hill station, or an extra day off is much more impactful than an extra amount of money.
+They won’t even remember what they spent it on.

 Non-monetary incentives leave a more emotional impression on employees and they feel more recognized and engaged.
 Besides, principles of psychology suggest that people perceive non-monetary incentives to be more valuable than the retail value of that award in cash.